12 Bartenders Name The Best Bourbons For Whiskey Highballs This May

 Why This Bottle?

-Russell’s Reserve 10-Year-Old Bourbon.
-This is one of my favorites from the Wild Turkey lineup for its versatility, depth of flavor, and availability in stores.
-The barrel notes really shine through here: rich vanilla, caramelized oak, whispers of stone fruit.
+Russell’s Reserve 10-Year-Old Bourbon is one of my favorites from the Wild Turkey line for its versatility, depth of flavor, and availability in stores.
+The barrel notes really shine through here with rich vanilla, caramel, oak, whispers of stone fruit.
 Sipping it neat or in a stirred cocktail is great, but it really shines in a highball with an orange peel expression.

 The carbonation lengthens and balances those deeper flavors for a perfectly balanced drink that pairs well with any meal.